Gyryk/AutomationScripts/README.md

 I will keep adding more scripts for all the boring things I don't really want to do manually. <br>
 I hope this helps someone make their experience a bit more convenient

+> Code has been commented, will document if needed